 Control of Spiders

-Spiders can be controlled through a variety of methods, with an integration of pest management techniques as the most effective.
+Spiders can be controlled through a variety of methods, with the integration of pest management techniques as the most effective.
 Techniques include exclusion, sanitation, chemical and non-chemical controls indoor and/or out.
-Read more about each of these at Get Rid of Spiders in the Home.